 In some instances you may need to bypass this processing in order to retrieve the raw text as it is stored in the database.
 To achieve this, you simply append an asterisk (*) to the SPIP tag, thus:

-[ option before (#TAG*|filter1|filter2|...|filtern) option after ]
+[ option before (#TAG*|filter1|filter2|...|filterN) option after ]

 Tags with parameters

-From [SPIP 1.8], some tags [1] are used with parameters.
-The parameter list is written between curly brackets «{» et «}», using commas to separate the parameter values.
+Some tags [1] are used with parameters.
+The parameter list is written between curly brackets «{» and «}», using commas to separate the parameter values.
 For example: #ENV{lang,fr}.

-A parameter may be a constant or another Spip tag [2].
+A parameter may be a constant or another SPIP tag [2].
 However, only simple tags (without optional text or filters) may be used as parameters.